-Summer Fishing Clinics were started in 1985 at Marquette, Gompers, and Columbus Parks.
-The Program was expanded and now fishing clinics and fish stockings take place at the following parks: Auburn, Columbus, Douglas, Garfield, Gompers, Humboldt, Jackson, Palmisano, Marquette, McKinley, Riis, Sherman, Washington and West Ridge.
-A total of 368 fishing clinics were held for 7,965 participants and this past year we stocked 30,000 pounds of catchable sized channel catfish and 56,250 hybrid sunfish.
-IDNR provided fishing equipment and bait for the participants to use.
-Wax worms and spikes were the preferred bait and it was generously provided at cost by Henry's Sports and Bait Shop, Inc. of Chicago.
-Table 1 shows the data relating the clinic sites and locations.
+Summer Fishing Clinics were started in 1985 Marquette, Gompers, and Columbus Parks.
+The Program was expanded and now fishing clinics and fish stockings take place at the following parks: Auburn, Columbus, Garfield, Douglas.
+Gompers.
+Humboldt, Jackson, Palmisano, Marquette, McKinley, Riis, Sherman, Washington and West Ridge.
+A total of 434 fishing clinics was held for 9,383 participants and this past year we stocked 30,000 pounds of catchable sized channel catfish and 56,250 hybrid sunfish (Table 1).